coinevo/documents/en/How-to-Use-Bootstrap/README.md

 * Blockchain: `min_height`, `max_height`
 * `rev_hash_bytes`: If true, the written block hash list will be byte-reversed.
 (In other words, the hash returned by getblockhash will have its bytes reversed.)
 False by default.
 Intended for generation of standalone hash lists but safe to use with linearize-data.py, which will output the same data no matter which byte format is chosen.

 The `linearize-hashes` script requires a connection, local or remote, to a JSON-RPC server.
-Running `qtumd` or `qtum-qt -server` will be sufficient.
+Running `evod` or `evo-qt -server` will be sufficient.

 ### Step 3: Copy local block data